-Creating an Easy Work Flow
+Creating an Easy Workflow

-To make things as easy as possible, break down your prep and cooking into sections:
+Please don’t let the list of ingredients intimidate you!
+To make easy Dan Dan Noodles, break down your prep and cooking into sections:

 - Sauce